beattyoc/Distributed-Systems/Distributed File Server/README.md

 5. ./proxyServer.rb
 6. ./client.rb

-###*You may also try ./start.sh which starts all servers in 1 terminal window, and then ./client.rb in a separate terminal window for best user interface.*
+*You may also try ./start.sh which starts all servers in 1 terminal window, and then ./client.rb in a separate terminal window for best user interface.*

 ##Project Components:
--Distributed Transparent File Access
+* Distributed Transparent File Access
--Directory Service
+* Directory Service
--Lock Service
+* Lock Service
--Replication
+* Replication